miriamkos/rdm-configurable-content-donders/doc/help/user-manual/transfer-data/mount-network-drive.rst

 Mounting webdav on OS X
 -----------------------

-Open Finder, click "Go -> Connect to server..." or press the shortcut ⌘K.
+Open Finder, click "Go -> Connect to server..." or press the shortcut ``Command-K``.

 Enter your username and the server address as https://U123456-ru.nl@webdav.data.donders.ru.nl.
 You can click the "+" symbol on the right to add it to your list of favorite servers.